mike-mendoza/py_banshee/README.md

 # BANSHEE

 Bayesian Networks (BNs) are probabilistic, graphical models for representing complex dependency structures.
 They have many applications in science and engineering.
-Their particularly powerful variant – Non-Parametric BNs – are  implemented as a Matlab toolabox and an open-access scriptable code, in the form of a Python-based package.
+Their particularly powerful variant – Non-Parametric BNs – are  implemented as a Matlab toolbox and an open-access scriptable code, in the form of a Python-based package.

 This repository contains:
 * BANSHEE - A MATLAB Toolbox for Non-Parametric Bayesian Networks.